 Plugins that perform scheduled tasks should, of course, be set up with server based cron.
 You don’t still use WP-cron do you?
 That’s a major performance killer!
 Go ahead and switch to server cron with WordPress right away.

 Here’s how to setup cron the right way with Servebolt: How to setup WordPress and WooCommerce Cron Jobs

-I’ve sorted these plugins in different categories, along with some better alternatives.
-These are not all the bad plugins that exist, I’m afraid there’s more of them out there, but it’s some of the most popular ones that we’ve seen to have a negative impact on performance.
+I’ve sorted these plugins into different categories, along with some better alternatives.
+These are not all the bad plugins that exist, I’m afraid there are more of them out there, but it’s some of the most popular ones that we’ve seen to have a negative impact on performance.

 - WordFence Security

 - All in One WP Security & Firewall

 - Deactivate XML-RPC